motorcycle 101 guides

 3. Minnesota Motorcycle Helmet Laws

-In recent years, most fatalities in Minnesota motorcycle accidents have been the result of motorcyclists refusing to wear proper motorcycle helmets:
+In recent times, most fatalities in Minnesota motorcycle accidents have been the result of motorcyclists refusing to wear proper motorcycle helmets:

 • In 2014, 63% of motorcycle fatalities had not been wearing motorcycle helmets.
 If they had, 37 for every 100 fatalities could have possibly survived their accidents.